randy-tarasevich/shoreline-web-solutions/src/content/posts/post-1.md

 - **Integrated Analytics:** Combine website analytics with social media insights to understand your complete customer journey.
 - **Content Strategy:** Create valuable content for your website that can be shared and discussed on social media, maximizing your investment in both channels.

-**Taking Action**
+## **⚡ Taking Action**

-If your Connecticut business currently relies solely on social media, consider this your wake-up call.
+If your business currently relies solely on social media, consider this your wake-up call.
 The global website builder market is projected to reach $2.3 billion in 2025, indicating strong demand for business websites.
-More importantly, 69% of UK business owners who don't currently have a website believe that they should have one—a sentiment that likely reflects Connecticut business owners' attitudes as well.

 The bottom line: Your Facebook page or Instagram account is an excellent marketing tool, but it's not a substitute for a professional website.
 In today's competitive marketplace, businesses need both to thrive.
 A website provides the foundation of credibility, control, and searchability that social media cannot offer, while social media provides the engagement and outreach opportunities that drive customers to your website.